 There are few experiences that can compare to travelling the world.
 Scaling the slopes of Macchu Picchu and scuba diving in the Great Barrier Reef in the company of good people and breathtaking scenes is something that we all aspire to do at some point in our lives.

 Equally, nothing ruins an adventure quite as quickly as being scammed, robbed or injured whilst backpacking across the globe.
-Losing your phone to a pickpocket, breaking an ankle on a treacherous hike or misplacing travel visas are all real possibilities that stand to send your excursion spiralling rapidly downwards.
+When it is raining planes can be delayed, losing your phone to a pickpocket, breaking an ankle on a treacherous hike or misplacing travel visas are all real possibilities that stand to send your excursion spiraling rapidly downwards.

 That being said, here are twelve simple ways to stay safe when travelling.